DerSchiman/notebookLM-citation/README.md

-# NotebookLM Citation Extensions
+# NotebookLM Citation Extension

-This repository contains three different Chrome extensions for Google NotebookLM, each aiming to improve or automate citation mapping and management.
+This repository provides a single Chrome extension that automatically maps citation numbers in Google NotebookLM to their corresponding source files.

-## Overview
+## Features

-### notebooklmExtension
-- Adds a live citation legend to NotebookLM.
+- Expands hidden citation groups to reveal every reference on the page.
-- Exports mapped citations when copying text.
-- Includes a popup UI for user interaction.
-- Uses a background worker for additional logic.

-### v2NotebooklmCitations
-- Maps citation numbers to full source filenames.
+- Parses `aria-label` spans to map citation numbers to PDF titles.
-- Displays a simple mapping legend directly on the page.
+- Displays a draggable, minimizable legend with a one-click copy button.
-- Minimalist: only uses a content script, no popup or background worker.

-### v3NotebooklmCitations
-- Maps citation numbers to source filenames in NotebookLM.
-- Provides a popup UI for user interaction.
-- Uses a background worker for logic.
-- Focuses on mapping and UI, but with fewer features than notebooklmExtension.

 ## Installation